Skip to Content

 This is a collaborative project between Massey IAE and Horizons Regional Council (HRC).
 We have now a team including Dr Ranvir Singh, A/Prof David Horne, David Feek (Technician), two PhD students (Mr Aldrin Rivas and Mr Elwan Ahmed) and a Masters student (Patrick Espanto) working on this.
 Horizons Regional Council (HRC) is partly funding this project, and providing access to their datasets, in-kind support and a contribution to field measurements and experimental components of the study.
 This funding and in-kind support is greatly appreciated.

-Horizons Regional Council and the Institute of Agriculture & Environment have provided two summer scholarships to work on assessing the condition of the Kahuterawa Stream as part of a joint Biodiversity Project between Massey, Horizons and NZDF.
+Horizons Regional Council and the School of Agriculture & Environment have provided two summer scholarships to work on assessing the condition of the Kahuterawa Stream as part of a joint Biodiversity Project between Massey, Horizons and NZDF.
 Geneva Guinee and Erica Smith will be supervised by Ian Fuller and Russell Death.

 Russell Death gave a keynote lecture at the Annual IPENZ Rivers Group Conference in Rotorua, 12-13 November 2013, on, A new technique for balancing ecological and engineering requirements of flood control.